hankcs/HanLP/docs/tutorial.md

 and parsing.
 Each task involves many datasets and models, both requiring a high degree of expertise.
 Things get even more complex when dealing with multilingual text, as there's simply no datasets for some low-resource languages.
-However, with HanLP 2.1, core NLP tasks have been made easy to access and efficient in production environment.
+However, with HanLP 2.1, core NLP tasks have been made easy to access and efficient in production environments.
 In this tutorial, we'll walk through the APIs in HanLP step by step.

 HanLP offers out-of-the-box RESTful API and native Python API which shares very similar interfaces while they are designed for different scenes.